BadVilgo/investing-portfolio-alpha-vantage-api/README.md

 ## Additional info

-Original API was changed to diffrent one to get more daily requests.
+Original Alpha Vantage API was changed to Twelve Data API to get more daily requests.